 - Search engine evaluator

-Make sure to do a thorough check-up of client or company you intend to work for.
-Ask a couple of people who’re already doing the job you want to see if it’s a legit work from home opportunity and avoid scams.
+Make sure to do a thorough check-up of the client or company you intend to work for.
+Ask a couple of people who’re already doing the job you want to see if it’s a legit work-from-home opportunity and avoid scams.
 As a general rule of thumb, avoid anyone who is asking for a starting fee and make sure you talk to a real person.
 Research the company’s information in close detail too, using Crunchbase or typing in news: “company name” in your web browser.

-Where to find work from home opportunities
+Where to find work-from-home opportunities

 Along with the specialized websites I’ve mentioned already, there are different job directories you can check out too: